aurc/loggo/README.md

   loggo gcp-stream [flags]

 Flags:
+  -p, --project string       GCP Project ID (required)

+  ------------------- Optional Below ------------------

   -f, --filter string        Standard GCP filters
-      --force-auth           Force re-authentication even if you may have a valid authentication file.
+      --force-auth           Only effective if combined with gcloud flag.
+Force re-authentication even if you may have a valid authentication file.
   -d, --from string          Start streaming from:
                                Relative: Use format "1s", "1m", "1h" or "1d", where:
                                          digit followed by s, m, h, d as second, minute, hour, day.
                                Fixed:    Use date format as "yyyy-MM-ddH24:mm:ss", e.g. 2022-07-30T15:00:00
-                               Now:      Use "tail" to start from now (default "tail") -h, --help                 help for gcp-stream
+                               Now:      Use "tail" to start from now (default "tail") --gcloud-auth          Use the existing GCloud CLI infrastructure installed on your system for GCP authentication.
+You must have gcloud CLI installed and configured.
+If this flag is not passed, it uses l'oggo native connector.
+  -h, --help                 help for gcp-stream
       --params-list          List saved gcp connection/filtering parameters for convenient reuse.
       --params-load string   Load the parameters for reuse.
 If any additional parameters are provided, it overrides the loaded parameter with the one explicitly provided.
       --params-save string   Save the following parameters (if provided) for reuse:
                                Project:   The GCP Project ID
                                Template:  The rendering template to be applied.
                                From:      When to start streaming from.
                                Filter:    The GCP specific filter parameters.
-  -p, --project string       GCP Project ID (required) -t, --template string      Rendering Template
+  -t, --template string      Rendering Template
 ````